-The RPD SHOULD ensure that the RPD skew contribution between any two bonded downstream channels that are receiving isolated packet streams (as described in Section 6.1.4.1) is less than 500 μs excluding the delay introduced by the OFDM channel codeword builder (if applicable) and the interleaver.
-The skew contribution requirement for the RPD is implicitly met when the RPD meets the latency requirements described in Section 6.1.4.1.
+The skew between any two bonded downstream channels within an RPD MUST be less than $500 \,\mu s$ plus the delay introduced by the OFDM channel codeword builder, if applicable.
+The skew requirements for the RPD are implicitly met when the RPD meets the latency requirements described in Section 6.1.4.1.
 This requirement is intended for the transmission of skew-sensitive traffic such as bonded traffic.